Orthopedics

 Period Main Actions

-Acute phase (0-3 days) RICE, rest, NSAIDs, crutches with weight-bearing restrictions
+Acute Phase (0-3 days) RICE, rest, NSAIDs, limited weight-bearing with crutches

-Functional recovery phase (4-6 weeks) Resumption of sports specific movements, training for sprints and changes of direction
+Functional Recovery Phase (4-6 weeks) Resume sports movements, practice sprints and changes of direction

-Muscle strains are a common injury with a high recurrence rate, and returning to activity with incomplete recovery significantly increases the risk of re-injury.
-It is generally safe to wait until the muscle strength of the affected side is at least 85% of the healthy side and there is no pain during stretching.
+Muscle strains are common injuries with a high rate of recurrence, and returning to activity with incomplete recovery significantly increases the risk of re-injury.
+As a guideline, it is safe to wait until the strength of the affected limb is at least 85% of the healthy limb and there is no pain with stretching.

 Serious Cases Not to Overlook

-The following symptoms may indicate an injury more severe than a simple muscle strain or a different condition:
+The following symptoms may indicate more than just a muscle strain or another condition:

-• Symptoms of deep vein thrombosis (swelling/redness of one calf)
+• Symptoms of deep vein thrombosis (swelling and redness in one calf)

 • Recurrent muscle strains in the same area